In His Own Words: HHV Creates Digital Version of Dramatic Conspiracy Trial

 “How could this be justice?”
 Bradley said.
 “If Kofi was considered property by New York law, how could he simultaneously be tried and sentenced as if he were a person, with all the rights and privileges that entails?
 Surely the people involved in the trial were aware of this contradiction, which perfectly illustrates the paradox of American slavery.”

-HHV approaches Kofi’s Trial with decades of experience presenting the history of enslavement on-site and online with sensitivity and with the support of its African American Advisory Board, and with input from classroom teachers will inform and shape the project.
+HHV approaches Kofi’s Trial with decades of experience presenting the history of enslavement on-site and online with sensitivity, with the support of its African American Advisory Board, and with input from classroom teachers will inform and shape the project.
 The project has a direct connection to Philipsburg Manor, where the history of Northern slavery has been interpreted for the public since 1999.
 This reinterpretation also gave rise to a full-length museum theater production titled The Fire This Time: Cuffee’s Trial, written by HHV’s former Director of Content Development Michael A. Lord, which was the original inspiration for Kofi’s Trial.

 The grave story of Kofi (anglicized as “Cuffee” by his enslaver) harkens to Maus, Art Spiegelman’s 1980 graphic novel about the Holocaust, Bradley said, which led the HHV team to create a graphic (in the design sense) or richly illustrated web-based treatment that a broad audience would find accessible and informative.
 HHV has received two successive grants from the National Endowment for the Humanities (NEH) to develop the concept and create a prototype.
 In January 2022, HHV announced an additional round of funding from the NEH to produce Kofi’s Trial over the next two years and distribute it.